 "We found that their slogan that 'you are not alone with Odynovo' is so true and it is very comforting to know that every last detail was attended to," said Diana, "Jenny and I are extremely grateful that we made several good buddies over here.
 The time we spent together was priceless."

 Diana and Jenny are not alone.
 The 13-year-old Nicholas shares exactly what they feel about the guides too.

-Titled his review "A Tour Guide, But Part Of Our Family!", Nicholas oozed his fondness of Amanda, the Beijing guide for him and his families during a two-week trip to China.
+Titled his review "A Tour Guide, But Part Of Our Family!", Nicholas oozed his fondness for Amanda, the Beijing guide for him and his family during a two-week trip to China.